-Lightning talks are short presentations, limited to ten minutes, given by attendees at a NANOG meeting.
+Lightning Talks: Lightning talks are short presentations, limited to ten minutes, given by attendees at a NANOG meeting.
 Lightning talk submission is opened shortly before the start of a NANOG meeting.
 If you have a topic that's timely, interesting data to show, or a spur-of-the-moment idea that you would like feedback on, we encourage you to consider submitting it.
-The PC will vote on all Lightning Talk submissions onsite at the meeting, and a submitter will be notified about his or her submission one day prior to the scheduled talk time.
+The PC will vote on all Lightning Talk submissions onsite at the meeting, and the submitter will be notified about his or her submission one day prior to the scheduled talk time.

 NANOG registration fee is waived for:

 - Keynote presentations: a maximum of one speaker.

 - General Session presentations: a maximum of one speaker.